Gulf Stream & WX

 National Weather Service

-The National Weather Service site and the Ocean Prediction Center site both have an abundance of products including marine forecasts and satellite imagery.
+The National Weather Service site and the Ocean Prediction Center site both with an abundance of products including marine forecasts and satellite imagery.
 Valuable resources for the study of weather.
 Look particularly at the NWS Ocean Prediction Center and their Probabilistic Guidance.
 These sites must be studied!

 NWS Environmental Modeling Center